 The Canadian cannabis space is one of the hottest growing sectors.
+Are you interested in cannabis investment?
 Here’s a look at Canadian cannabis stocks for investors to consider.

 By Jocelyn Aspa and Bryan Mc Govern

 Canadian cannabis stocks have been on investors’ lips the last year.
-With so many large and small companies on different exchanges, market watchers are left wondering what Canadian cannabis stocks are out there to choose from?
+When it comes to cannabis investment, there are so many large and small companies on different exchanges, market watchers are left wondering what Canadian cannabis stocks are out there to choose from?
 Plus, what are the legal implications and what are the risks in this sector?
 The Canadian cannabis sector is taking huge steps in establishing guidelines for their product and finding international opportunities in the medical landscape, while the recreational market will officially be legalized in 2018.

 Down in the US, a number of states are in various phases of legalization for both medical and recreational marijuana use.
-In Canada the situation is a bit clearer, however, new players are appearing causing disruption for investors looking to enter this space.
+In Canada the situation is a bit clearer which is good for cannabis investment.
+However, new players are appearing causing disruption for investors looking to enter the cannabis investment space.
 That said, there are good opportunities in Canadian cannabis stocks for those willing to do their research.

 Business in cannabis has expanded into massive levels of investment thanks to opportunities in various stock listings.
 In Canada, cannabis companies can seek public investment through stock listings on the Toronto Stock Exchange (TSX), its smaller sibling market TSX Venture (TSXV) and the Canadian Securities Exchange (CSE).

-With that in mind, here’s a look at a variety of publicly traded Canadian cannabis stocks.
+For those interested in cannabis investment, here’s a look at a variety of publicly traded Canadian cannabis stocks.
 The list includes cannabis and hemp focused stocks divided by the respective Canadian exchange.

 The TSX has seen leaders of the cannabis industry join its listing and offer investors a new venue into cannabis ventures.
 These include massive license producers (LPs) expanding their product and brands overseas.